-Check item Description Checking if SELinux is disabled Checks whether SELinux is properly set.
+Check item Description Checking the configuration of SELinux Checks whether SELinux is properly set.
 Kernel check Checks the kernel version.
 Presence check for tar command Checks whether the tar command has been installed.
 Presence check for zip command Checks whether the zip command has been installed.
 Secure Boot check Checks whether the secure boot has been disabled.